Justice League: Generation Lost: Plot summary

-The team refuse to cooperate with Max and Captain Atom tells the group that, after an explosion shown in issue #1, he was thrown forwards in time to a postapocalyptic future in which an aged and crippled Power Girl warned him that Max Lord was responsible for a superhuman war that plunged the world into disaster.
-Cap entreats the rest of the group to help him fight Lord, and they infiltrate Checkmate Headquarters to try to stop him.
-Lord then receives a vision from the White Lantern Entity responsible for his resurrection.
-It tells him to stop Magog from plunging the world into war (later supplementing this with visions of scenes taken directly from the series Kingdom Come, in which Magog is responsible for the destruction of Kansas), and shows Max images of himself killing a distraught Magog with Magog's own staff.
+The team refuse to cooperate with Lord and Captain Atom tells the group that, after an explosion shown in issue #1, he was thrown forwards in time to a postapocalyptic future in which an aged and crippled Power Girl warned him that Lord was responsible for a superhuman war that plunged the world into disaster.
+Captain Atom entreats the rest of the group to help him fight Lord, and they infiltrate Checkmate Headquarters to try to stop him.
+Lord then receives a vision from the Life Entity, who was responsible for his resurrection.
+It tells him to stop Magog from plunging the world into war (later supplementing this with visions of scenes taken directly from the series Kingdom Come, in which Magog is responsible for the destruction of Kansas), and shows Lord images of himself killing a distraught Magog with Magog's own staff.
 When the team next encounter Lord, after mind-controlling Fire and then Booster Gold to prevent them from stopping him, he ports from the old JLI embassy back to Checkmate, where he attempts to provoke Magog into a fatal fight with Captain Atom.

 Meanwhile, Power Girl and Batman both come close to identifying Lord during separate investigations, but lose their train of thought when on the verge of remembering his history.
 The League, meanwhile, find evidence that Lord has been assembling secret robotics labs; Fire, Ice and Rocket Red go to visit one only to be confronted by the Metal Men.
 In the ensuing battle Ice's powers mutate to new levels, causing her briefly to go mad as she remembers the truth of her origins.
 Elsewhere, Booster Gold, Blue Beetle and Captain Atom are investigating an abandoned base when Captain Atom is assailed by Magog.
 Magog and Captain Atom battle in the heart of Chicago, where Captain Atom is able at length to convince Magog that he is being manipulated.
 Magog, remembering Lord's existence, ceases the attack, but Lord is on hand and mind-controls Magog into killing himself with his spear.
 Lord then uses his powers to convince bystanders and the media that Captain Atom killed Magog.
 He then receives a message from the Entity, saying he "has averted war.
 Life returned".